Photo by Aaron Burden.

-A resume is a tool to introduce yourself to a potential employer.
-It’s challenging to clearly and concisely articulate your work history on one page.
+It can be challenging to clearly and concisely articulate your school and work history on just one page.
 Not to mention when you have to explain something like a NOLS course!

-Whether you took a two-day Wilderness First Aid course or a three-month gap semester, you can use this experience to stand out on your next application.
+Whether you took a two-day Wilderness First Aid course or a full semester, you can use this experience to stand out when writing your resume.

 Which course did you take?